About the Regional Infectious Diseases Unit (RIDU)

 Where is RIDU

-• The Regional infectious Diseases Unit can be found at the Western General Hospital, close to the Telford Road Entrance.
+• The Regional infectious Diseases Unit inpatient ward 74 can be found at the Western General Hospital, within the R.V.B.
+(Royal Victoria Building) level 2

 A map of the western general hospital with the location of RIDU highlighted